Zentheon/respackr/README.md

 ![Banner](./banner.png)

+# NOTE: Project overhaul

+The codebase is currently undergoing a total rewrite with most features getting major breaking changes.

+I overlooked a few key (modern) resourcepack features when initially working on this project that would require some fundamental changes to implement, namely `overlays` and `supported_formats`.
+Besides that, I've already learned a lot more stuff that's going to be put towards creating way cleaner implementations.

+TLDR: This tool is not ready to be used yet, but check back for updates!

 # About

 This project originated out of necessity for a better solution to the problem of supporting many Minecraft versions in a GUI resourcepack I maintain, [Dracula Theme](https://github.com/dracula/minecraft) (soon to be rebranded).
 At the time, I implemented it as a Bash script with many quirks and limitations.
 It worked well for what it was, but it had potential to be better...